jagadeesh1432js/jagadeesh1432js/README.md

 - 💞️ I’m looking to collaborate on ... i have business plan i am readyu collabrate with any small investor
 - 📫 How to reach me ... u can reach jagadeesh9956 my ista id
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... just fighr with your brain
+- ⚡ Fun fact: ... just fight with your brain

 <!---
 jagadeesh1432js/jagadeesh1432js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.